SboneloMdluli/Multi-Modal-Image-Retrieval/README.md

 ## [Kedro Pipeline](multi-modal-retrieval-pipeline)
 > [!IMPORTANT]
-Before you run the pipeline the data to passed through should be put in the ***multi-modal-retrieval-pipeline/data/01_raw***
+Before you run the pipeline the image data to be passed through should be put in the ***multi-modal-retrieval-pipeline/data/01_raw***

 To the pipeline project you should the below command which will install the necessary packages and run the pipeline automatically
 ```bash